Kunal17711/Kunal17711/README.md

 ---

 ## About Me
-- Frontend developer with a focus on **UI/UX and modern design systems**
+- Frontend developer focused on **UI/UX and modern design systems**
-- Skilled in building **responsive and high-performance web interfaces**
+- Building **responsive, high-performance web applications**
-- Interested in **animations, micro-interactions, and clean UI architecture**
+- Interested in **animations, micro-interactions, and creative UI**
-- Continuously learning and improving through real-world projects
+- Actively working on real-world projects and improving daily
 - Based in India

 ---